Primary Navigation Mobile

 This is not the Avenger’s happy place, but it handles tidily enough.

-The six-speed manual gearbox is quite pleasant to use with its metal knob.
+We like the six-speed manual gearbox, too.
+It’s quite pleasant to use with its metal knob.
 The shift is longer than you’d find in a Volkswagen T-Roc, if still precise.
 The hybrid’s auto gearbox is generally smooth apart from the odd slightly unpolished shift.